ljswuww/AI-report/test.md

 per-iteration report, and the `final/` model, so an interrupted or non-converged run still yields a usable artifact.

-Note that with `CONVERGENCE_PATIENCE = 2` and `MAX_ITERATIONS = 3`, the convergence criterion can
-first be satisfied at the third round — the loop therefore runs all three iterations unless the patience or the iteration budget is changed.
+The convergence test compares the two most recent round-over-round deltas, so it needs at least three completed iterations before it can fire.
+With `CONVERGENCE_PATIENCE = 2` and `MAX_ITERATIONS = 3`, the loop therefore runs all three iterations unless the patience or the iteration budget is changed.

 ---